autonomousvision/gaussian-opacity-fields/README.md

 <br>

 # Updates

+* **[2024.09.11]**: GOF is accepted to SIGGRAPH ASIA 2024 Journal Track.
+We updated paper with more details, explanations, and ablations.

 * **[2024.06.10]**: 🔥 Improve the training speed by 2x with [merged operations](https://github.com/autonomousvision/gaussian-opacity-fields/pull/58).
 6 scenes in TNT dataset can be trained in ~24 mins and the bicycle scene in the Mip-NeRF 360 dataset can be trained in ~45 mins.
 Please pull the latest code and reinstall with `pip install submodules/diff-gaussian-rasterization` to use it.